vuex-orm/vuex-orm/docs/guide/model/defining-models.md

 ### UID Type

-There is `this.uid()` method, which will generate Unique ID if the field is not present.
+The `this.uid()` method generates a Unique ID if the field is not present.

 ```js
 class User extends Model {